-Division 9 Flooring, a commercial flooring company based in Woodinville, joins the Best Workplaces for Waste Prevention and Recycling in 2015.
+Division 9 Flooring, a commercial flooring company based in Woodinville, joins the Best Workplaces for Waste Prevention and Recycling for its second year.
 Division 9 Flooring builds sustainability into their business model.
-Since 2008, the company has recycled or diverted over 900,000 pounds of carpet and carpet pad from entering the landfill.
+Since 2008, the company has recycled or diverted 900,000 pounds of carpet and carpet pad from entering the landfill.
 They continuously research new ways to divert other forms of waste generated in the demolition and construction process from landfills as well.
 They reduce their need to purchase new packaging materials by reusing materials that are sent to them.
 Sustainable purchasing practices have helped the company recognize that their office does not need to rely on standard consumable products.
 They have a washer and dryer on-site for reusing towels and washcloths; they compost all food waste; and they encourage employees to bring in items that are difficult to recycle, like plastic bags, batteries, and light bulbs.

-King County welcomes GLY Construction back to the Best Workplaces list for the second time.
+King County welcomes GLY Construction back to the Best Workplaces list for the third time.
 GLY is a general contractor committed to the success of Pacific Northwest companies and communities and is dedicated to forming partnerships that enhance the quality of life.
 Last year, GLY identified a sustainable way to capture, reuse, and recycle rainwater, as well as responsibly clean out concrete slurry pans.
 They have a Sustainability Committee that meets regularly to educate, apply, and document GLY’s efforts in waste prevention.
-This year, the Committee has focused on researching greener options for products the company uses heavily; comparing the options; and aligning them with the overall budget.
+This year, the Committee has focused on researching greener options for products the company uses heavily, comparing the options, and aligning them with the overall budget.

 Advice to others: “We have found that the best way to ensure that everyone is on board and participating in our waste prevention goals is to educate and constantly reinforce.
 We have sought to make our sustainability efforts a part of our culture here at GLY.”

-Special recognition: The Sustainability Advocacy Committee, who leads the whole GLY team in working towards the company’s waste prevention goals
+Special recognition: The Sustainability Advocacy Committee, who leads the whole GLY team in working towards the company’s waste prevention goals.

 Contact name & email: Michelle Strazis, email@example.com